GSA/challenges-and-prizes/_historical-challenges/zapping-rachel.md

   misuse of the Prize and/or the broadcast, transmission, performance, exploitation, or use of Submission as authorized or licensed by these Official Rules.
 B.
-   Without limiting the foregoing, each Contestant agrees to release all Released Parties of all liability in connection with:    (i)  any incorrect or inaccurate information, whether caused by the Sponsor’s or a Contestant’s electronic or printing error or by any of the equipment or programming associated with or utilized in the Contest;    (ii)  technical failures of any kind, including, but not limited to, malfunctions, interruptions, or disconnections in phone lines, internet connectivity, or electronic transmission errors, or network hardware or software or failure of the Contest Website, or any other platform or tool that Contestants or Judges choose to use;    (iii)  unauthorized human intervention in any part of the entry process or the Contest;    (iv)  technical or human error that may occur in the administration of the Contest or the processing of Submissions; or    (v)  any injury or damage to persons or property that may be caused, directly or indirectly, in whole or in part, from the Contestant’s
+   Without limiting the foregoing, each Contestant agrees to release all Released Parties of all liability in connection with:    <br>(i)  any incorrect or inaccurate information, whether caused by the Sponsor’s or a Contestant’s electronic or printing error or by any of the equipment or programming associated with or utilized in the Contest;    <br>(ii)  technical failures of any kind, including, but not limited to, malfunctions, interruptions, or disconnections in phone lines, internet connectivity, or electronic transmission errors, or network hardware or software or failure of the Contest Website, or any other platform or tool that Contestants or Judges choose to use;    <br>(iii)  unauthorized human intervention in any part of the entry process or the Contest;    <br>(iv)  technical or human error that may occur in the administration of the Contest or the processing of Submissions; or    (v)  any injury or damage to persons or property that may be caused, directly or indirectly, in whole or in part, from the Contestant’s